 Certain businesses are required under the Data Protection Act 1998 and subsequent introduction of the EU General Data Protection Regulations (GDPR) from the 25th May 2018 to have a Data Controller.
 The Data Controller is a person who (either alone or jointly or in common with other persons) determines the purposes for which and the manner in which any personal data are to be, processed.
-The principle Data Controller for the company is Mr Shane Parnell, Head of Operations who has responsibility for the content and day to day management of the company website.
+The principle Data Controller for the company is John Sykes who has responsibility for the content and day to day management of the company website.

 It is important to note that we do not use or operate any google analytics or similar software packages to analyse our website traffic or store information about your preferences or when you might return to the website.
 This type of Cookie allows to count page visits and traffic sources to measure and help improve the performance of organisational websites.
 A cookie is a small file placed on your computer’s hard drive.
 It enables the provider of the website to identify your computer as you view different pages on a website.

 Cookies allow websites and applications to store your preferences in order to present content, options or functions that are specific to you.
 They also enable the provider to see information like how many people use the website and what pages they tend to visit.

 2.0 Information that we may collect from you.

 In operating our website we may collect and process the following data about you:

 Information that you provide by filling in forms on our website, such as when you register to receive information such as a newsletter, request a job application form or other marketing communications or contact us via the contact page.

 Information that you freely provide to us when communicating with us for any reason.